tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Enucleation - The removal of the prolapsed eyeball is a recommended procedure in Veterinary Ophthalmology books but sometimes it may be possible to save the eye-ball if the owner is willing to spend money and time to get the treatment and nursing done.

-Eye corneal ulcers need extra-vigilant nursing care.CASE 1.
-RABBIT CORNEAL ULCER
+Eye corneal ulcers need extra-vigilant nursing care.Case 1: Eye injury in a rabbit.

 tpvets_logo.jpg (2726 bytes)Toa Payoh Vets